|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal

 Copyright © 2001 John Harrison.

 This article was first published in The Ringing World, a few months after filming in 2001.
-Ring out your dead is in the fifth series of Midsomer Murders, and has been shown several times since 2001, in UK and abroad.
+Ring out your dead was in the fifth series of Midsomer Murders, and has been shown many times since 2001, in UK and abroad.
 It inspired one person to contact me and ask to be taught to ring.
-Here is the shot of me in it.
+Here is the shot of me in tthe film.

 For more information about Midsomer Murders, see: midsomermurders.org